RoanBrand/MQTT-Siemens-S7-300/README.md

 This code is written in Step7 SCL v5.3 SP1.
 It probably needs modification for it to compile in TIA.

 # How to Use
-The following needs to be setup in Simatic Manager:
+The following needs to be setup in you project in Simatic Manager:

 1. The tcp connection to the broker must be set up in NetPro (IP Address + Port: 1883)
+2. You must call the MQTT function block in your OB1 program loop.
 2. Your project's symbol list needs appropriate block numbers assigned to them, mine is:

+- MQTT   		: FB1
+- PacketReader	: FB2
+- Globals  		: DB100
+- Data			: DB101
 - connect 		: FC50
 - sendTCP		: FC51
 - write 		: FC52